kaharlykskyi/library-redis/README.md

 ### Install from an Archive File

-Extract the archive file downloaded from [yiiframework.com](http://www.yiiframework.com/download/) to a directory named `demo-crud-Yii2` that is directly under the Web root.
+Extract the archive file downloaded to a directory named `demo-crud-Yii2` that is directly under the Web root.

 Set cookie validation key in `config/web.php` file to some random secret string: